pulsar135/DDPWeek2Project/README.md

 2. Does the web page feature an interactive map that appears to have been created with Leaflet?

 ## Project Submission
 For this project a map was created with markers showing the latitude and longitude positions of a number of U.S. National Parks
+For a direct link to week2project.html see the link next to the repository description at the top of the page